Young Readers Festival

 The 2018 Young Readers Festival of Books celebrated five years of building enthusiasm for reading and writing among youth with school visits and public presentations in Sioux Falls and Brookings in September 2018.

-Additional authors for the 2019 Young Readers Festival of Books Oct.
-3-6 will be announced in the coming months.
-The 2019 Festival is in Deadwood; Young Readers events will be held in Deadwood and also in Rapid City.
+Authors for the 2020 Young Readers Festival of Books in Brookings will be announced in the coming months.

 Donald Montileaux is the 2019 Young Readers One Book S.D. author.